Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Abstract

 \section{Abstract}

-Graph matching is one of the most significant graph analytic tasks in practice, which aims to find the node correspondence across different graphs.
-Most existing approaches rely on adjacency matrices or node embeddings when matching graphs, whose performances are often sub-optimal because of not fully leveraging the multi-modal information hidden in graphs, such as node attributes, subgraph structures, etc. In this study, we propose a novel and effective graph matching method based on a differentiable hierarchical optimal transport (HOT) framework, called DHOT-GM.
-Essentially, our method represents each graph as a set of relational matrices corresponding to the information of different modalities.
-Given two graphs, we enumerate all relational matrix pairs and obtain their matching results, and accordingly, infer the node correspondence by the weighted averaging of the matching results.
-This method can be implemented as computing the HOT distance between the two graphs --- each matching result is an optimal transport plan associated with the Gromov-Wasserstein (GW) distance between two relational matrices, and the weights of all matching results are the elements of an upper-level optimal transport plan defined on the matrix sets.
-We propose a bi-level optimization algorithm to compute the HOT distance in a differentiable way, making the significance of the relational matrices adjustable.
+Graph matching is one of the most significant graph analytic tasks, which aims to find the node correspondence across different graphs.
+Most existing graph matching approaches mainly rely on topological information, whose performances are often sub-optimal and sensitive to data noise because of not fully leveraging the multi-modal information hidden in graphs, such as node attributes, subgraph structures, etc. In this study, we propose a novel and robust graph matching method based on an unbalanced hierarchical optimal transport (UHOT) framework, which, to our knowledge, makes the first attempt to exploit cross-modal alignment in graph matching.
+In principle, applying multi-layer message passing, we represent each graph as layer-wise node embeddings corresponding to different modalities.
+Given two graphs, we align their node embeddings within the same modality and across different modalities, respectively.
+Then, we infer the node correspondence by the weighted average of all the alignment results.
+This method is implemented as computing the UHOT distance between the two graphs --- each alignment is achieved by a node-level optimal transport plan between two sets of node embeddings, and the weights of all alignment results correspond to an unbalanced modality-level optimal transport plan.
 Experiments on various graph matching tasks demonstrate the superiority and robustness of our method compared to state-of-the-art approaches.
+Our implementation is available at \url{https://github.com/Dixin-Lab/UHOT-GM}.